Some teams have their own outfits, others have a Team Pet

 - Rush from Mega Man fulfills all three roles by being Mega's one seater transport, Team Pet and Robot Buddy.
 Though in a series where all the main characters are androids the last bit is debatable.

 - The Blue Falcon for Captain Falcon in F-Zero.
-(Most characters' vehicles would count, but we see Falcon using it in other games such as Super Smash Bros)
+(Most characters' vehicles would count, but we see Falcon using it in other games such as Super Smash Bros.)
+In the Smash Bros. series he also have the Falcon Flyer.

 - Corki's plane in League of Legends.